metamn/react/content/blog/on-design-sytems/index.md

 2. [Next.js](https://nextjs.org/) for SSR.
 3. [Semantic HTML5 elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#Semantics_in_HTML) for SEO.

 The list is short for now.
-Best practices will complete the missing parts.
+Common practices will complete the missing parts.

-## Best practices
+## Common practices

 This quick [design systems analysis](https://docs.google.com/spreadsheets/d/1Yn-fzRIfXcpFilQwjv62MC4yRCTQFaS2qhhtbnfohhg/edit?usp=sharing) reveals common practices covering theory, technology and usability.

 ### Theory

-Design systems have no clear theory behind yet.
-Everybody rolls their own following or not existing design patterns.

-The patterns below come from the analysed systems.
-Shopify's Polaris and Adobe's Spectrum are implementing all these patterns to a certain extent.
-The rest implements none, or part of them.

 Theory is important.
 Drives design decisions.
 It's good to have solid foundation and principles enduring years.

+Design systems have no common theoretical foundation yet.
+Everybody rolls their own following&mdash;or not&mdash;design patterns.

+The patterns listed below are compiled from the analysed systems.

+[Shopify Polaris](https://polaris.shopify.com/) and [Adobe Spectrum](https://react-spectrum.adobe.com/index.html) are implementing all these patterns to a certain extent.
+The rest implements none, or part of them.

 #### Single Source of Truth (SST)

 Design systems collect settings under a common place.
 Any later change goes into this single source of truth and reflects across the system automatically.

-Devs are not required to spend their attention searching for settings locations.
+This reduces the cognitive load to manage and extend the system.

 #### Single Responsibility Principle (SRP)

 Design systems contain dozens, hundreds of tokens and components.
+Wiring them into a system is not a trivial task.

+[Functional programming](http://metamn.io/react/the-reactive-fuctional-nature-of-react/) advocates the idea of composing up a system from smaller parts is best possible when the underlying components behave predictably.

-Independent components&mdash;contained; capable to exist on their own, in isolation&mdash; compose better and provide modular architecture.
+Independent components&mdash;self-contained, with stable interfaces&mdash; compose better and provide modular architecture.

 #### The base / variant pattern (BEM)